MathyouMB/website/src/content/articles/you-need-domain-expertise-to-get-hired.md

 Although many engineers understand the importance of highlighting common skill based knowledge like programming languages, frameworks, and tools, they often overlook the significance of highlighting common domain knowledge.

-I’ve found this to be a major reason **why many candidates are currently struggle to get interviews** or make it through early interview stages.
+I’ve found this to be a major reason **why many candidates are currently struggling to get interviews** or make it through early interview stages.

 While smaller companies still need generalists who can wear many hats, if you want to work as a developer at a mid-size or large company today, domain expertise is a must.